joel-cybersec/cybersecurity-notes/README.md

-# Bug Bounty Journey
+# cybersecurity-notes

 **My journey into cybersecurity, with a focus on web application security, penetration testing and bug bounty hunting.**

-**I'm documenting what I learn, the labs I complete, projects I build, and lessons I pick up along the way.**
+**I'm documenting what I learn, the labs I complete, projects I build, and lessons I pick up along the way.
+This repo will act as my own personal learning journal - expect messy disorganised thoughts whilst I grapple with understanding!**

 # Roadmap